MontrealCorpusTools/PolyglotDB/docs/source/graph_queries.rst

 Querying corpora
 ****************

 Queries are the primary function of PolyglotDB.
-In general, the API provided should cover all the usual questions that a phonetician might have about a corpus.

-.. note:: See :code:`examples/buckeye_querying.py` for some example queries in the Buckeye corpus.
+The goal for the query API is to provide an extensible base for more complex linguistic query systems to be built.

 .. _basic_queries: